keenanwoodall/Deform/README.md

 6. The project should be now installed.

 #### From Repo
-:warning: *Warning:* At the time of typing this, to update your version of Deform you'll have to remove and then re-add the dependency to the GitHub repository.
+:warning: *At the time of typing this, to update your version of Deform you'll have to remove and then re-add the dependency to the GitHub repository.*
 1. Open your project's manifest file in a text editor (Located at `<ProjectName>/Packages/manifest.json`)
 2. Add `"com.beans.deform": "https://github.com/keenanwoodall/deform.git"` to the dependencies.
 3. The project should be now installed.

 ### Install Manually
-:warning: *Warning:* It's very important you follow these steps in the correct order.
-If you install Deform before installing it's dependencies, you'll have to assign all of it's assembly definition references manually.
+:warning: *It's very important you follow these steps in the correct order.
+If you install Deform before installing it's dependencies, you'll have to assign all of it's assembly definition references manually.*
 1. Open Package Manager.
 2. Install `Burst` and `Mathematics`.
 3. Clone/download the repository directly into a project's `Assets` folder.